 WORD DEFINITION Phases of rehabilitation The stages and sequences of actions required to rehabilitate disturbed land to achieve the final land use.
 The phases of rehabilitation are: active mining decommissioning landform Establishment growth medium development ecosystem and land use establishment ecosystem and land use development.
 Progressive rehabilitation The progress of rehabilitation towards achieving the approved rehabilitation completion criteria.
 This may be described in terms of domains, phases, performance indicators and rehabilitation completion criteria.
-The final phase of rehabilitation when a rehabilitation area has achieved the approved rehabilitation objectives and rehabilitation completion criteria for the final land use.
+Rehabilitation Completion The final phase of rehabilitation when a rehabilitation area has achieved the approved rehabilitation objectives and rehabilitation completion criteria for the final land use.
 Rehabilitation areas may be classified as complete when the NSW Resources Regulator has determined in writing that the relevant rehabilitation obligations have been fulfilled following submission of Form ESF2 Rehabilitation completion and/or review of rehabilitation cost estimate application by the lease holder.
-As defined in the Mining Regulation 2016.
-As defined in the Mining Regulation 2016.
-Rehabilitation Completion Rehabilitation Completion criteria Rehabilitation cost estimate Rehabilitation management plan Rehabilitation objectives As defined in the Mining Regulation 2016.
+Rehabilitation Completion criteria As defined in the Mining Regulation 2016.
+Rehabilitation cost estimate As defined in the Mining Regulation 2016.
+Rehabilitation management plan As defined in the Mining Regulation 2016.
+Rehabilitation objectives As defined in the Mining Regulation 2016.
 Rehabilitation risk assessment As defined in the Mining Regulation 2016.
 Rehabilitation schedule The defined timeframes for progressive rehabilitation set out in the forward program.

-WORD DEFINITION

-Relevant stakeholders Means any persons or bodies who may be affected by the mining operations, including rehabilitation, carried out on the lease land, and includes: the relevant development consent authority the local council the relevant landholder(s) community consultative committee (if required under the development consent) or equivalent consultative group affected land holder(s) government agencies relevant to the final land use affected infrastructure authorities (electricity, telecommunications, water, pipeline, road, rail authorities) local Aboriginal communities, and any other person or body determined by the Minister to be a relevant stakeholder in relation to a mining lease.
-The effect of uncertainty on objectives.
+WORD DEFINITION Relevant stakeholders Means any persons or bodies who may be affected by the mining operations, including rehabilitation, carried out on the lease land, and includes: the relevant development consent authority the local council the relevant landholder(s) community consultative committee (if required under the development consent) or equivalent consultative group affected land holder(s) government agencies relevant to the final land use affected infrastructure authorities (electricity, telecommunications, water, pipeline, road, rail authorities) local Aboriginal communities, and any other person or body determined by the Minister to be a relevant stakeholder in relation to a mining lease.
+Risk The effect of uncertainty on objectives.
 It is measured in terms of consequences and likelihood (AS/NZS ISO 31000:2009).

-Risk

 Secretary The Secretary of the Department.
 Security deposit An amount that a mining lease holder is required to provide and maintain under a mining lease condition, to secure funding for the fulfilment of obligations under the lease (including obligations that may arise in the future).

-Surface disturbance ceIncludes activities that disturb the surface of the mining area, including mining operations, ancillary mining activities and exploration.A combination of the fine-grained solid material remaining after the recoverable metals and minerals have been extracted from the mined ore, and any process water 2 .Has the same meaning as that term under the Protection of the Environment Operations Act 1997.
+Surface disturbance Includes activities that disturb the surface of the mining area, including mining operations, ancillary mining activities and exploration.
+Tailings A combination of the fine-grained solid material remaining after the recoverable metals and minerals have been extracted from the mined ore, and any process water .
+Waste Has the same meaning as that term under the Protection of the Environment Operations Act 1997 .

-Tailings

-Waste

-2 Commonwealth of Australia (DITR), 2007.
+&lt;sup>2 Commonwealth of Australia (DITR), 2007.
 Tailings Management.

-Attachment 2 - Rehabilitation Complaints
+Attachment 3 - Rehabilitation Complaints

-DATE COMPLAINANT COMPLAINT DETAILS RESPONSE DETAILS STATUS OF RESPONSE DATE RESPONSE COMPLETED (IF APPLICABLE) ------------------------------------ ------------------ ---------------------------------------------------------------------
+DATE COMPLAINANT COMPLAINT DETAILS RESPONSE DETAILS STATUS OF RESPONSE DATE RESPONSE COMPLETED (IF APPLICABLE) ------------------------------------ ------------------ ----------------------- ---

-Attachment 3 - Stakeholder consultation
+Attachment 4 - Stakeholder consultation